reproducible-containers/repro-get/README.md

 However, it should be noted that the reproducibility is not guaranteed across different versions of BuildKit.
 The host operating system version, filesystem configuration, etc. may affect reproducibility too.

-### Does this work with Ubuntu?
-Yes, but Ubuntu lacks an equivalent of http://snapshot.notset.fr/ , so you have to upload your cache to somewhere by yourself.

 ### How to use HTTPS on Debian/Ubuntu?
 ```bash